 Many subscribers had no illusions about the company’s future; they simply counted on the greater fool to relieve them of their shares at a higher price.
 When insiders quietly sold and the news spread, the stock price collapsed with devastating speed.

 By 1928, a mood of optimism had taken hold of the American stock market.
-Prices rose exponentially over just a few months, fueled in large part by widespread buying on margin, meaning investors were borrowing heavily to amplify their bets.
+Prices rose exponentially over just a few months, fueled in large part by widespread buying on margin, as investors were borrowing heavily to amplify their bets.

 A telling sign of how irrational sentiment had become: closed-end funds, which ordinarily trade at a 10 to 20 percent discount to the value of their underlying assets, had been trading at a premium.
 Investors were paying more for the wrapper than the contents inside were worth on the open market.